Container Ship For Sale

 On delivery, the buyer and seller sign a Protocol of Delivery and Acceptance.
 The buyer pays the balance of the purchase price, and title transfers to the new owner.
 Bunkers and lubes on board are measured and paid separately.
 The vessel's certificates and documents are handed over, and the new owner takes operational control.

-Q: Can I inspect the vessel before committing to purchase?
+Q: Can I inspect the container vessel before committing to purchase?

 Yes.
 Physical inspection is standard practice and strongly advised.
 Buyers or their appointed surveyors board the vessel to inspect the hull, cargo holds, machinery spaces, bridge, and accommodation.
 Inspection is typically arranged at a convenient port of call and does not obligate the buyer to proceed.
 Results of the inspection can influence price negotiations.